ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% endhighlight %}

 The defined color will be displayed on all action buttons, action bars and ticket details page.
 If the above color variable is not defined in the client’s apk project, Tmx sdk will use a default color.

+### Configure Team Theme
+Configure your team's theme as `PresenceSdkTheme.Light` (default) or `PresenceSdkTheme.Dark`.
+The theme configuration lets PresenceSDK know how to setup various UI elements to contrast with branding color.
+For example, if branding color is in the dark color spectrum, a `Light` theme configuration will color various UI elements of white.
+This will allow crucial UI element to be visible to the user.
+{% highlight java %}
+/**
+* Method to set content color of UI elements with branding background color
+* @param theme - light theme uses white color, dark theme uses black color */ public void setTheme(PresenceSdkTheme theme)
+{% endhighlight %}

 {% endcapture %}

 {% capture iOS_logout_methods %}